Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 The workflow can be described into the following steps:

-1. Get store details
-2. Get store specific data (optional)
+1. Get store preferences and data
-3. Initialize your application
+2. Initialize your application functionality

-### 1. Get store details
+### 1. Get store preferences and data

 For convenience, we provide a simple Javascript SDK that you can use in your application to authenticate the user and get access to the API.
 As soon as the JS SDK script is used, you can call the provided `EcwidApp.getPayload()` method to retrieve the user's store ID and access token as shown in example.
 See also [.getPayload()](#ecwidapp-getpayload) method specification.
 So, in your application code, you will need to include Ecwid JS SDK script and use provided methods to authenticate the user as shown in the example.

-### 2. Get store specific data (optional)

 If your application is going to store some user specified information, like background color, page IDs or something else, you can use [Ecwid Javascript SDK](#ecwid-javascript-sdk) to access [Storage endpoint](#application-storage) to easily store and access this data there without saving this information on your server.

 See functions `EcwidApp.getAppStorage`, `EcwidApp.setAppStorage` and `EcwidApp.setAppPublicConfig` in [Ecwid Javascript SDK](#ecwid-javascript-sdk) for more details.

-### 3. Start the flow of your app
+### 2. Initialize your application functionality

 So once you know the store you are working with and you have the settings and other data specific to that store, you can use that information in your embedded application to start is stndard workflow.

-## Server-side applications
+## Enhanced Security User Auth

 By default, all applications are registered as **client-side** so you can start working on your application's tab right away without using server side.
 If you need your app to be switched to server-side, please [contact us](/contact) and we will update your app.

 The workflow of such applications can be divided into several steps:

-1. Decrypt the payload from Ecwid control panel
+1. Decrypt the payload from the Ecwid Control Panel
 2. Get store specific data (optional)
-3. Initialize your application
+3. Initialize your application functionality

 So let's look a little closer on how to create a your embedded server-side application:

-### 1. Decrypt the payload from Ecwid control panel
+### 1. Decrypt the payload from the Ecwid Control Panel

 Let's say, you process user input and prepare the data to display in your app on your server and then pass this information to your application UI to be displayed in the user Control panel.